aeronau/yaml2latex/README.md

 Files specified in the YAML file are relative to the YAML file.
 Files specified in the command line are relative to the run directory.

+Optional info will be printed by passing `--info`.

 ## My YAML file needs to use reserved keywords

 If one needs to use a reserved keyword, these can be easily changed by replacing the words in `yaml_fields` or `yaml_reserved` in `yaml2latex.py`.
 If `"template"` is replaced with `"mytemplate"`, then `yaml2latex` will know that the template is specified with the `"myawesometemplate"` keyword.